proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-Copy-export-query-results-to-a-csv.md

 ---
 layout: single
-title: 'PSQL: Export Query Results To A CSV'
+title: "PSQL: Export Query Results To A CSV"
 excerpt: Using the copy function
 date: 2017-02-02
 last_modified_at: 2023-04-26 13:22:37